 Note the lack of chin markings of the P. russelii to the left.

 This fish is bold, and is almost always out and about in the water column.
 It is extremely tolerant of tankmates (unless it thinks they’re snack-size), and handles polluted water very well.
 If you like P. volitans, but don’t quite have the room for one, P. russelii is for you!

-(Common Lionfish, Red Lionfish, Red Firefish, Turkeyfish, Butterfly Cod, Scorpion Cod, Featherfins, Peacock Lionfish, Zebrafish, Black Volitans)
+Pteroisvolitans (Common Lionfish, Red Lionfish, Turkeyfish, Butterfly Cod, Scorpion Cod, Peacock Lionfish, Black Volitans)

 This species is probably the most forgiving of all lionfish species in terms of water quality and other forms of negligence visited on them by the aquarist.
 In fact, in the past, this fish was sometimes used to cycle new setups, as they could handle the various spikes in water chemistry.
 One of the most often made mistakes with this fish is to under-tank it.
 Even a smaller adult will end up being a 12” cube (including fins), so they require a minimum front-to-back depth of 18” just to be able to turn around comfortably.

 Think a lion and a trigger make good tankmates?
 Click on the picture to see Jerry Barbian’s video as to why this coupling may become a problem.

 People frequently try to mix volitans with triggers.
 Some people have had success, which can be found more frequently with the pelagic species of triggers.
 And then there is the more common outcome of a lion and a trigger below.
 It’s your risk.
 Have a plan “B” if it doesn’t work out.